Akash-Ahamed/WhatsApp-Chat-Sentiment-Analysis/README.md

 After gathering the *.txt* file, our main preprocessing work will start, where we used Jupyter Notebook for data preprocessing.

 ## Export WhatsApp Chat.
 Navigate to the chat you wish to analyze.
 It may be a private or group chat.
+To export android WhatsApp chat history from a chat.
+Go to the respective chat which wants to Export and Open the chat.

 1. Open chat click option (Three dot).
 <p align="center">